gasan005/openvpn-tcp-connector/README.md

 # openvpn-tcp-connector
 Adapter between an UDP OpenVPN server and TCP OpenVPN clients

-The program 'ovpn_tcp.pl' accepts clients on a TCP port, splits the incoming data stream into chunks that are forwarded as UDP packets to the OpenVPN server.
+The program [ovpn_tcp.pl](ovpn_tcp.pl) accepts clients on a TCP port, splits the incoming data stream into chunks that are forwarded as UDP packets to the OpenVPN server.
 The response packets from the server are streamed back to the client.